 Photo: Xavier Francuski

-Meanwhile, as ayahuasca tourists poured in, retreat centers started sprouting up, run both by locals and gringos, competing for the same market share.
+Meanwhile, as ayahuasca tourists flocked in, retreat centers started sprouting up, run both by locals and gringos, competing for the same market share.
 Of course, with higher capital, better amenities, more thorough safety procedures, and more Western-minded service, the gringo-run ones quickly established themselves as the leaders of the ayahuasca tourism industry.
 Long-time shaman Victor Cauper Gonzales from Pucallpa, Peru commented on this matter in his interview with Vice:

 “It’s an industry now.
 Westerners realized there’s money to be made.
 A lot of the retreat centers are Western-run.
 This is, in a way, similar to illegal mining.
 They come and steal our ancient wisdom and sell it for profit.
 When I first started, ayahuasca was all about healing people.
 It used to be about diagnosing the illness and helping people to improve.
 But now there are companies commercialising this and completely contaminating the culture of ayahuasca.
 Even worse, there are shaman training programs.
 People come, sign up to a course, take a few workshops, maybe get a certificate, and call themselves a shaman.
 Then they go on to treat people.
 This is extremely dangerous.
 You cannot be a shaman in two weeks.
 Can you imagine a doctor operating on someone without any knowledge and proper equipment?”